farhi-rs/android-glassmorphismfactory/README.md

 Infact, now it's easy as pressing a button.

-Just link your [Activity](https://developer.android.com/reference/android/app/Activity) or your [Window](https://developer.android.com/reference/android/view/Window) and your [View](https://developer.android.com/reference/android/view/View)s to GlassmorphismFactory, use setBlurRadius(View view, int radius) or setDefaultBlurRadius(int radius), link GlassmorphismFactory.BlurListener to your [View](https://developer.android.com/reference/android/view/View) | [View](https://developer.android.com/reference/android/view/View)s, call startGeneratingBlur() and tada 🎉 you have successfully and easily applied Glassmorphism effect to your [View](https://developer.android.com/reference/android/view/View), how easy is that 😀.
+Just link your [Activity](https://developer.android.com/reference/android/app/Activity) or your [Window](https://developer.android.com/reference/android/view/Window) and your [View](https://developer.android.com/reference/android/view/View)s to GlassmorphismFactory, use setBlurRadius(View view, int radius) or setDefaultBlurRadius(int radius), link GlassmorphismFactory.BlurListener to your [View](https://developer.android.com/reference/android/view/View) | [View](https://developer.android.com/reference/android/view/View)s using setBlurListener(View view, BlurListener listener), call startGeneratingBlur() and tada 🎉 you have successfully and easily applied Glassmorphism effect to your [View](https://developer.android.com/reference/android/view/View), how easy is that 😀.

 # Adding our library to your project